 Anastacia joined Watsi on December 5th, 2015.
 Six years ago, Anastacia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Anastacia's most recent donation traveled 8,500 miles to support Christine, bright young woman from Kenya, to fund abdominal surgery.
+Anastacia's most recent donation traveled 8,500 miles to support Lydiah, a 39-year-old vegetable vendor from Kenya, to fund leg surgery so she can walk again.

 On Monday night this week, Christine started experiencing pain in her abdominal area which she thought would disappear but it did not.
 The pain began when she was in school and her roommate heard her cry at night and went to her help.
 Upon learning about Christine’s pain, she immediately requested a taxi and rushed her to a nearby hospital.
 She was examined in the emergency department where first aid and a diagnostic scan was done.
 Her scan did not reveal anything unusual and she was referred to another facility where she could have a CT scan.
 Based on her results from the CT scan she was immediately referred to Kenyatta National Hospital.
 She was taken there in an ambulance, but on arrival they were asked for money which her father did not have.
 Their family made a decision to bring her to Kijabe Hospital for treatment with hopes that she could get the care she needed there.
 Christine’s family is having a difficult time right now and is requesting help to support her treatment.
 They need help raising $1,074 to fund the emergency laparotomy that will heal her pain.